-Celebrating its 30th anniversary in 2016, there will be plenty of jazz, blues and swing music, combined with a mix of ballads, standards, originals and Americana.
+Celebrating its 31st consecutive year in 2017, there will be plenty of jazz, blues and swing music, combined with a mix of ballads, standards, originals and Americana.

 It's all being offered at Millsite Park most Thursday evenings during July and August from 6 p.m. until 8:30 p.m.
 There is no admission charge and parking is free.
 Several local businesses may remain open late to accommodate those attending the concerts.
 A limited amount of RV parking is available at Millsite Park.
 There is a new 69 space RV park in nearby Tri-City.